Daniel Cameron’s wife Makenze pans Beshear’s teacher raise proposal during campaign stop

 During a campaign stop in Louisville, Republican candidate for governor Daniel Cameron and his wife Makenze discussed issues like “learning loss,” inflation and so-called gender and political ideology in Kentucky schools.

-At the event, Mackenze Cameron criticized Democratic Gov. Andy Beshear’s education plan, which in part calls for 11% raises for all school staff.
+At the event, Makenze Cameron criticized Democratic Gov. Andy Beshear’s education plan, which in part calls for 11% raises for all school staff.

 “You can find that laughable because we in this room know that he does not have the power to do that himself,” she said.